Atrayeedgupta1/CausalNetwork/README.md

 # Inference with Bayesian Network
+Note that all of the content here is present in the documentation file which is downloadable.<br><br>
 Problem statement 1:<br>
 Given a dataset.
 Identify the anomalies, find the feature causing the anomalous behavior and predict the correct values for that feature. <br>
 Problem statement 2:<br>